angelovercetti99/angelovercetti99/README.md

 - **[born2beroot](https://github.com/angelovercetti99/42_common_core/tree/main/born2beroot)** `Linux` `Bash`
   - A hardened Linux server running in a virtual machine.
   - *Learned:* disk partitioning with LVM, SSH, firewall rules, sudo and password policies, a monitoring script.

-## ~$ how-i-learn

-42 has no teachers.
-Every project is peer-reviewed: I explain my code to other students and I review theirs.
-It forces me to read the docs and to really understand what I wrote.

 ## ~$ github-stats